Shopify Unite – What is it? And why we flew half way around the world to go (as an Agency)

 - ‘Scaling’ covered more of the business opportunities and practices for companies that work within the Shopify ecosystem.

-Why we decided to go Shopify Unite in 2018
+Why we decided to go to Shopify Unite in 2018

-Lamb Agency has traditionally not engaged in attending conferences, especially not international.
-We usually have the opportunity to find about new technologies as part of the day to day work we do for clients.
+Lamb Agency has traditionally not attended conferences, especially not international ones.
+We usually have the opportunity to find out about new technologies as part of the day to day work we do for clients.
 For us, it ultimately came down to the fact that Shopify has been an increasing part of our revenue stream for the last 12 months which led us to decide internally that we should take Shopify more seriously.

-Historically I have personally worked for organisations that have used Magento, with mixed... results.
+Historically I have personally worked for organisations that have used Magento (a competing open-source e-commerce platform), with mixed… results.

 The power of Magento to be able to do pretty much whatever you wanted was countered with a back-handed slap of the cost of that freedom.
 That freedom also is something that commonly requires developer involvement – nothing was ever simple in Magento.